viamrobotics/docs/docs/tutorials/build-an-outdoor-rover.md

 - One [board](/components/board/) component representing our Raspberry Pi
 - Two [motor](/components/motor/) components
-- One [base](/components/base/) component, referencing the two motors
+- One [base](/components/base/) component, referencing the two motors that make up the base

 Configuring these components will allow you to control your rover through the internet both manually and programmatically.
 Later, we can do more interesting things by configuring: